Tagline: It Will Make Your Skin Crawl.

 Corvino has premonitions that are all too real.
 She also tends to sleepwalk, leading to the kind of unconscious excursions that both mesmerise and befuddle.
 It can be messy on occasion, gloriously so on others.
 Argento exhibits almost no restraint at times, but Goblin’s sublimely epileptic score seems to punctuate this in a manner that makes it all seem purposeful.
 There are moments of extraordinary beauty here, but also moments of the gobsmackingly incoherent.
 Movies like Suspiria cradle you with such insouciance.
 Phenomena can often leave you scoffing at the impudence.

 As loose as the plot can be, there is a certain amount of convolution, which almost seems like a godsend at times.
 Jennifer has a rather special bond with the insect community, leading to visual treats of biblical proportions and a rather gruesome relationship with a switchblade-wielding chimpanzee, who ultimately proves himself one of cinema’s unlikely heroes.
-It is through her powers of telepathy, and the convenience of wheelchair-bound forensic entomologist John McGregor (Donald Pleasence), that our heavenly protagonist is able to track the movie’s resident psycho following even more slasher-led brutality, leading her on a path of macabre splendour that becomes progressively erratic, and as a result increasingly beguiling.
+Ironically, the primate in question would prove a real-life villain, biting the end off the young actress’ finger and remaining hostile towards her for the remainder of the shoot, though if production in any way resembled the finished product fits of inexplicable madness are somewhat justified.
+Regardless of her lack of real-life communicative powers, it is through Jennifer’s powers of telepathy and the convenience of wheelchair-bound forensic entomologist John McGregor (Donald Pleasence) that our heavenly protagonist is able to track the movie’s resident psycho following even more slasher-led brutality, leading her on a path of macabre splendour that becomes progressively erratic, and as a result increasingly beguiling.

 In keeping with Argento’s roots, our mysterious black-gloved killer is distinctly giallo, and there are some astonishing set-pieces for fans to cherish here, particularly the movie’s opening kill, which is painstakingly brutal, especially given the tender age of our unsuspecting victim.
 There is also a bloodthirsty bitch who could give Norma Bates a run for her money, a savage mutant child who seems to come out of nowhere, and a dungeon of horrors that is almost certain to push the bile to the tip of your tongue.

-As with much of his work, the viciousness is tinged with billowing melodrama, the kind that, rather than cheapening the production, lends it a peculiar grace, a visual majesty that helps to rein in the madness.
+It’s no surprise that Hifumi Kono’s 1995 point-and-click survival horror Clock Tower was inspired almost entirely by Phenomena.
+As with much of Argento’s work, this is fantasy beyond the realms of standard filmmaking practice.
+Its often startling violence is tinged with billowing melodrama, the kind that, rather than cheapening the production, lends it a peculiar grace, a visual majesty that helps to rein in the madness.

 We are truly spoilt for choice here.
 If a swift and remorseless final beheading is the most startling, then the movie’s opening kill is a tour de force of grand guignol.
 Cruelly abandoned by a school bus in the Swiss Alps, initial victim Vera Brandt is attacked by a mysterious killer having entered a seemingly abandoned house in search of assistance.
 After having her hand impaled by a pair of scissors, from there she is stalked to the top of a waterfall and stabbed in the stomach, her head crashing through a plate glass window in mesmerising slow motion.
 Her subsequent beheading is merely the cherry on the cake.